wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 	    query = "'{0}'".format(search_terms)

 	    # Turn the query into an HTML encoded string, using urllib.
-	    # Use the line line relevant to your version of Python.
+	    # Use the line relevant to your version of Python.
 	    query = urllib.quote(query)  # Py2.7.x
 	    query = urllib.parse.quote(query)  # Py3